-In this article, I am going to give you 25 tips that will take your ab workout routine to the next level and help you achieve the perfect six pack abs.
+In this article, we are going to give you 25 tips that will take your ab workout routine to the next level and help you achieve the perfect six pack abs.

 Every guy wants nice abs, every girl likes them.
 Now there are some people who might hate them but these folks are most likely not normal and suffer from a disease called jealousy, they are the exception, not the norm so let’s ignore them.

 Importance of six pack abs